IHCCJavaII/docs/general-project-instructions/README.md

 ## Step 3: Open the project in IntelliJ

-Open IntelliJ and create a new project in the folder that was cloned down.
+If no source files exist, open IntelliJ and create a new project in the folder that was cloned down.
 You now have the project open in IntelliJ and ready to make changes!

+(If an intelliJ project with source code was provided, you can open the cloned folder as an IntelliJ project)

 ## Step 4: Project requirements, make your changes and test